Jaguar Land Rover: History

 Both businesses having been part of British Leyland for parts of their histories until 1984, Jaguar Cars and Land Rover were eventually reunited into the same group by the Ford Motor Company in 2002.
 Ford had acquired Jaguar Cars in 1989 and then Land Rover from BMW in 2000.
 In 2006, Ford purchased the Rover brand name from BMW for around £6 million.
 This reunited the Rover and Land Rover brands for the first time since the Rover group was broken up by BMW in 2000.

-On 18 January 2008, Tata Motors, a part of the India based Tata Group, established Jaguar Land Rover Limited as a British-registered and wholly owned subsidiary.
+On 18 January 2008, Tata Motors (now Tata Motors Passenger Vehicles), a part of the India-based Tata Group, established Jaguar Land Rover Limited as a British-registered and wholly owned subsidiary.
 The new company was to be used as a holding company for the acquisition from Ford of the two businesses – Jaguar Cars Limited and Land Rover for US$2.23 billion.
 That acquisition was completed on 2 June 2008.
 Included in the deal to buy Land Rover and Jaguar Cars were the rights to three other British brands: the Daimler marque, as well as two dormant brands Lanchester and Rover.

 On 1 January 2013, the group, which had been operating as two separate companies (Jaguar Cars Limited and Land Rover), although on an integrated basis, underwent a fundamental restructuring.
 The parent company was renamed to Jaguar Land Rover Automotive PLC, Jaguar Cars Limited was renamed to Jaguar Land Rover Limited and the assets (excluding certain Chinese interests) of Land Rover were transferred to it.
 The consequence was that Jaguar Land Rover Limited became responsible in the UK for the design, manufacture and marketing of both Jaguar and Land Rover products.

 In addition to the Jaguar and Land Rover marques, JLR also owns the rights to the dormant Daimler, Lanchester and Rover marques.
 The latter was acquired by Land Rover, whilst still under Ford ownership, from BMW in the aftermath of the collapse of MG Rover Group; BMW had retained ownership of the marque when it broke up Rover Group in 2000, then licensed it to MG Rover.

 In April 2025, Jaguar Land Rover announced that it would delay shipments to the United States after President Donald Trump imposed tariffs earlier that month.

 In May 2025, it was announced that PB Balaji, the CFO of Tata Motors, would be the CEO from November 2025, succeeding Adrian Mardell who would be retiring after three years in the role.